ignite/cli/docs/04 Use cases/03_nft/03_nft.md

 approve( _to, _tokenId ) - Approves another address to claim for the ownership of the given token ID
 ```

 As we have done in the [EVM ERC20 & ERC777 Tutorial](../../04_usecases/02_erc20/02_erc20.md), we will be building upon the implementation from OpenZeppelin.
-They provide us with two additional functions that makes working with the contract easier
+They provide us with two additional functions that make working with the contract easier

 ```
 tokensOf( _owner ) - Returns list of token ID’s of specific _owner